IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Rustwork Blade can now be used to craft the Big Bang

 -Hopefully Limbo no longer displays mountains in it

+-Granite/Cobalt magnet should no longer cause items to get stuck on platforms

 -Shadeflame Staff having a crafting recipe